-You use the CREATE TRIGGER statement to create a trigger.
-The CREATE TRIGGER statement is a data-definition statement that associates SQL statements with a precipitating action on a table.
-When the precipitating action occurs, it triggers the associated SQL statements, which are stored in the database.
-Figure 12-1 illustrates the relationship of the precipitating action, or trigger event, to the triggered action.
+You use the CREATE TRIGGER statement to define a new trigger.
+The CREATE TRIGGER statement is a data-definition statement that associates SQL statements, called the triggered action, with a precipitating event on a table.
+When the event occurs, it triggers the associated SQL statements, which are stored in the database.

+In this example, the triggering event is an UPDATE statement that references the quantity column of the items table.
+Figure 12-1 illustrates the relationship of the DML operation that activates the trigger, called the trigger event, to the triggered action.

-Figure 12-1 Trigger Event and Triggered Action
+Figure 12-1.
+Trigger Event and Triggered Action